theraw/xtreamui-on-docker/md/README.md

-After this everything whould be working well however the way how it works you have no "start_services.sh" anymore, if you want to restart services you can example to restart nginx you have to only kill it
+After this everything should be working well however the way how it works you have no "start_services.sh" anymore, if you want to restart services you can example to restart nginx you have to only kill it
 ```bash
 killall nginx